 It cuts across a lot of different ideas, so hold on tight.
 If you’re not good at reading the OP and all the comments, this might not be the right thread for you.

 The Way-Back Machine

-There was a stretch, basically from when I started in 1980 until the mid-90s, where RPGs were explicitly and exclusively escapist fun for me.
+There was a stretch, basically from when I started in 1980 until the mid-90s, when RPGs were explicitly and exclusively escapist fun for me.
 In my experience, any and all efforts to treat them as anything more than that were universally terrible and borderline dangerous.
 Minds Eye Theater LARP was the worst offender, with make-believe power and domination structures bleeding hard into the real world without any formal intervention by facilitators.